 At first glance, cucumbers and zucchinis bear a striking resemblance, particularly if zucchinis are picked when small and closer in size to cucumbers.
 The first clue is the stem end of the fruit — zucchini has a woody stem at the end while a cucumber has a small, circular scar.
 Feel the two in your hand and you'll notice cucumbers have a waxy skin, while zucchini skins are dull.

-A zucchini is rarely perfectly round, instead featuring several flat sides that result in a mostly round appearance.
-Both vegetables can have mottled skin, but this is usually sporadic on cucumbers while zucchini skins are mottled throughout.
 Instead of perfectly smooth skin as you would find on zucchini, cucumbers are covered in tiny nubs that can even prick you before you gently rub them off with your thumbs.

 Fruit Interior Comparison